tsmatz/minerl-maze-sample/Readme.md

 ## 4. Train an agent (Reinforcement Learning)

-Login to computer with remote desktop client (please use a monitor for debugging) and clone this repository.
+Login to computer with remote desktop client (please use a monitor for debugging).<br>
+Here I have used built-in remote desktop client in Windows, but please use appropriate X terminal client depending on your working environment.
+(See "Trouble Shooting" in the appendix below.)

+After logging-in, clone this repository.

 ```
 git clone https://github.com/tsmatz/minerl-maze-sample.git